djessich/cookbook-pyload/README.md

 * create the download directory as specified in `node['pyload']['download_dir']`
 * create the pid file directory (run directory) as specified in `node['pyload']['pid_dir']`
 * create the logging directory as specified in `node['pyload']['log_dir']`
-* clone Pyload source code from the [official Pyload Git repository](https://github.com/pyload/pyload) and checkout the version tag or branch (default will be the latest *stable* branch)
+* clone Pyload source code from the [official Pyload Git repository](https://github.com/pyload/pyload) and checkout the version tag or branch as specified by `node['pyload']['version']` (default will be the latest *stable* branch)
 * perform a system check, to check if Pyload is able to run by using the [*systemCheck.py*](https://github.com/pyload/pyload/blob/stable/systemCheck.py) script in the source code
 * create symbolic links to */usr/bin* for all Pyload executeables ([pyLoadCli](https://github.com/pyload/pyload/blob/stable/pyLoadCli.py), [pyLoadCore](https://github.com/pyload/pyload/blob/stable/pyLoadCore.py), [pyLoadGui](https://github.com/pyload/pyload/blob/stable/pyLoadGui.py)), to allow running Pyload directly from bash as command

 #### Note for OpenSUSE and derivatives:

 On OpenSUSE and derivatives, the install recipe will need to execute a fix for starting Pyload as it fails to start due to overwritten `find` function.
-This fix will remove the line `translation.func_globals['find'] = find` from file `node['pyload']['install_dir']/module/common/pylgettext.py` by commenting it out.
-See issue [#2755](https://github.com/pyload/pyload/issues/2577) of Pyload repository.
+This fix will add the line `origfind.func_globals['find'] = origfind` to file `node['pyload']['install_dir']/module/common/pylgettext.py` by commenting it out.
+See issue [#2755](https://github.com/pyload/pyload/issues/2577) of Pyload repository, as this fix was suggested by Pyload team.

-If you encounter issues in Pyload functionality because of this fix, you can uncomment the commented line `translation.func_globals['find'] = find` from file `node['pyload']['install_dir']/module/common/pylgettext.py` and disable the execution of the fix in this cookbook.
+If you encounter issues in Pyload functionality, because of this fix, you can comment the line `origfind.func_globals['find'] = origfind` from file `node['pyload']['install_dir']/module/common/pylgettext.py` and disable the execution of the fix in this cookbook.
 This can be done by overwriting the attribute `node['pyload']['use_fix']` with value *false* (by default *true*).

 ### packages